MillerRabin/intention-storage/readme.md

 What if you working in the garden when the doorbell rings.
 It`s not a problem.
 Just ask your smartphone "Connect me to the gate camera" and process will be the same, but through your smartphone.
-In additional to your laptop and smartphone you can add a security terminal for all your family that can automatically answer the door.
+In addition to your laptop and smartphone you can add a security terminal for all your family that can automatically answer the door.

 ## Multilocation Intention Networks